freizeitkarte/fzk-mde-garmin/Freizeitkarte-Entwicklung/readme_EN.txt

 Terminal:
 - the procedures of creating a map are carried out using a terminal window
-- each input command has to be executed one by one alternatively it is possible to create your own batchfile for processing
+- each input command has to be executed one by one alternatively you can create your own batch file

 Executing "perl mt.pl" (MapTool) without any parameters, will lead to a minimum help output.